Congratulations on becoming an offer-holder in BSc Economics at The University of Manchester.

 Undertake deep and highly structured training in the core of Economics, with a focus on enhancing and applying quantitative and analytical skills, and developing specialist knowledge in advanced areas of modern Economics.

 Gain a specialist degree at a large university with a world of opportunities.

-We are 7th in the UK for economics and econometrics (QS World University Rankings 2020).
+Study at a top 10 UK university for economics and econometrics (QS World University Rankings, 2021).

 Careers and employability